awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-inline-policy-blocked-kms-actions.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-inline-policy-blocked-kms-actions.html)

+**Schedule type:** Change triggered

 **Parameters:**
-+ `kms:ReEncryptFrom, kms:Decrypt`
++ `blockedActionsPatterns: kms:ReEncryptFrom, kms:Decrypt`

-Checks whether the inline policies that are embedded in your IAM identities \(role, user, or group\) allow the AWS KMS decryption actions on all KMS keys\.
+Checks whether the inline policies that are embedded in your IAM identities \(role, user, or group\) allow the AWS KMS decryption and re\-encryption actions on all KMS keys\.
 This control uses [Zelkova](http://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts\.

 This control fails if the policy is open enough to allow `kms:Decrypt` or `kms:ReEncryptFrom` actions on any arbitrary KMS key\.